vitaly-t/decomment/README.md

 or validate the input in any way, rather assume it to be HTML, and remove all `<!-- comment -->` entries from it according to the `options`.

+### decomment.getEOL(text) ⇒ String

+Returns End-of-Line string used within the `text`, based on the occurrence frequency:

+* `\n` - for Unix-encoded text
+* `\r\n` - for Windows-encoded text

+When impossible to conclude (occurrence for both is either the same or 0), it returns the default End-of-Line for the current OS.

 ## License

 Copyright © 2016 [Vitaly Tomilov](https://github.com/vitaly-t);